Delta Regional Authority: About

-The DRA is led by two presidential appointees, Federal Co-Chairman (FCC) and Alternate Federal Co-Chairman (AFCC), along with a State Co-Chairman and the governor of each participating state.
-It is designed to remedy severe and chronic economic distress by stimulating economic development and fostering partnerships that will have a positive impact on the region’s economy.
+Two presidential appointees lead the DRA, the Federal Co-Chairman (FCC) and the Alternate Federal Co-Chairman (AFCC), along with a State Co-Chairman and the governor of each participating state.
+It is designed to remedy severe and chronic economic distress by stimulating economic development and fostering partnerships that will have a positive impact on the region's economy.

 Mission

 The Delta Regional Authority helps economically distressed communities to leverage other federal and state programs in the four Congressionally mandated priority funding categories: